Protocol Setup#

-The Protocol Setup page allows configuration of the parameters that regulate communication flow and data exchange between the FlexiVision One vision system and the robot.
-These parameters determine how many objects are sent, how they are sorted, and how the system manages statistics and operating states.
+The Protocol Setup page allows you to configure the parameters governing the communication flow and data exchange between the FlexiVision One system and the robot.
+These parameters determine how many objects are sent, how they are sorted, and how the system manages statistics and operational states.

-From the main menu, access the section dedicated to the communication protocol
+From the main menu, access the communication protocol section

 Select Protocol Setup